 Heritage Grains vs Triticale

-Did the cultivation of triticale come about in a similar way over the millenia?
-Here is a good summary from the Weston Price Foundation about the origins of heritage wheats.
+Did the cultivation of triticale come about in a similar way over the millennia?
+Here is a good summary from the Weston Price Foundation about the origins of heritage wheat.

 Among the early grasses that produced nourishing food for people is the species of Triticum.
 Within this species, the einkorn, emmer and spelt groups all had a common ancestor about 10,000 years ago.
 Wild and cultivated einkorn are classified as diploid by plant geneticists; that is, their DNA contains two sets of chromosomes…A variant of wild einkorn probably mixed with another diploid wild grass, T. speltoides to produce a tetraploid cereal, T. dicoccoides, called wild emmer, with 4 sets of chromosomes.